 Ecological and Cultural Importance

-Here are three key aspects that contribute to its significance:
+Here are three pivotal elements of its significance:

-- Biodiversity Hotspot: The lagoon provides habitat for an array of birds, including migratory species like godwits and sandpipers, showcasing the region's ecological diversity.
+- Biodiversity Haven: The lagoon nurtures numerous bird species, including migratory godwits and sandpipers, reflecting the region’s rich natural tapestry.

 Diverse Birdlife and Species